 With Gunditjmara artist Vicki Couzens, Marnie has co-developed Listening to Country, Listening to Community: towards a co-created framework of people and place-based value and values for the Dandenong Creek Art Trail (2021) and The Power That We Have… Listen Up!
 (2020) with Jody Haines.
 Recent works include expanded curation projects on the aesthetics and politics of food: Bruised Food: a living laboratory with Francis Maravillas at RMIT Gallery (2019) and The Sounds of Justice are Music to My Mouth with Madeline Collie and Stephen Loo for Liquid Architecture (2021); a series of creative cartographies registering emotion in public space Five Weeks in Spring: an emotional map of Lilydale at Yarra Ranges Gallery (2018) and Pedestrian Poetics for Public Space (2020-2021) for Dancing Place: Corhanwarrabul with Tammy Wong Hulbert, and EmpowerHER: a women’s map to the city with Emily Dundas Oke and Thompson Rivers University, Canada (2018); and a book project The Social Life of Artist Residencies: connecting with people and place not your own.
-Marnie is currently developing To the Fallen Trees… a participatory public performance following extreme weather events in the Dandenong Ranges for the Big Anxiety Festival, with Tammy Wong Hulbert.
+Marnie recently created the community engaged To the Fallen Trees… a participatory public performance following extreme weather events in the Dandenong Ranges for the Big Anxiety Festival, with Tammy Wong Hulbert.

-Marnie is Chief Investigator for the ARC Linkage Project award Ambitious and Fair: towards a sustainable visual arts sector and contributes to policy and industry standards on public art commissioning, artist residencies, and arts funding.
+Marnie is a Chief Investigator for the ARC Linkage Project award Ambitious and Fair: towards a sustainable visual arts sector and contributes to policy and industry standards on public art commissioning, artist residencies, and arts funding.
 Marnie is invited to a number of community partnerships: All The Queens Men’s Elders Dance Club (2019, 2020, 2022) with LGTBQI+ seniors, Indigenous Traditional Dance Project (2018) with ArtBack NT in Borroloola, and Ngamumu: decolonising motherhood with Lia Pa’ap’pa (2021).